 In line with President Juncker's earlier announcements, the Commission has recently released the Investment Plan for Europe, a package of measures to unlock public and private investments in the real economy of at least EUR 315 billion over the next three years (2015-2017).
 President Juncker's plan will have a strong focus on digital infrastructures, notably broadband.

 The main pillar of the Investment Plan for Europe will be a new European Fund for Strategic Investments (EFSI), to be set up within the European Investment Bank.
 Member States will have the opportunity to contribute to the Fund directly or through their National Promotional Banks.
 The EFSI is earmarked to finance high speed broadband roll-out and other digital networks in 2014-2020 including rural areas.

 The EU works towards providing a stable legal framework that stimulates investments in an open and competitive environment.
-Moreover, we strive for developing an efficient spectrum policy and to facilitate the use of the EU's structural funds.
+This includes the development of an efficient spectrum policy and the facilitation of EU's structural funds.
 All regulatory measures are ultimately set to facilitate a connected continent.

-Check the overview of the broadband policies and strategies of each member state.
+Check the overview of the broadband policies and strategies of each Member State.